The following SMCCCD faculty members have had obituaries published in The Advocate.

 From the April 2000 Advocate, pp. 4-5:

-AFT 1493’s Joe McDonough Receives Highest Honor at CFT Convention
+AFT 1493’s Joe McDonough Receives Highest Honor — the Ben Rust Award

 At the annual convention of the California Federation of Teachers, Joe McDonough, retired CSM psychology professor and AFT activist, was given the highest honor bestowed by the CFT– the Ben Rust Award.
 Marty Hittelman, CFT Senior Vice President, gave the award to Joe at a luncheon in his honor.
 Before Joe gave his mandatory, thought provoking and inspirational speech, his longtime colleague, John Kirk, introduced him.
 John’s introduction covered a number of incidents involving Joe and his unique and effective methods of recruiting new members to the AFT.
 It was highlighted by the showing of a video of Joe looking directly into the camera and telling a potential recruit, “We need you in the union.”

-The following text is from the CFT’s Ben Rust Award brochure:
+The following text is from the CFT’s Ben Rust Award brochure and website:

 An activist in AFT 1493 for over three decades